What Is Version Control?

 Version control is sometimes referred to as revision control.
 It’s an important component of software configuration management.

 [Video] How Version Control Works

 And Why Is Version Control Important?

 Version control is important for today’s development teams.
 It needs to do more than just manage and track files.
 It should help you develop and ship products faster.
 This is especially important for teams practicing DevOps.

-That’s because using the right version control:
+That’s because using the right one:

 - Improves visibility.

 - Helps teams collaborate around the world.

 Related Report: DevOps Challenges and Version Control

 There are several types of version control systems that teams use today.
 Here are a few of the most common ones.